Asthma

 • Environment

-Certain substances and irritants can trigger allergies which can trigger asthma symptoms.
+Certain substances and irritants can trigger allergies, which can, in turn, trigger asthma symptoms.

 Triggers of Asthma